-We as an organization currently make sure our news is distributed out in multiple platforms such as targeted information to lists and utilizing social media (blogs, Facebook, Twitter, YouTube videos).
-Please keep in mind that short and simple is best.
-At times a two-page “news release” can be interpreted as too much information and your audience (media) may lose interest.
+We as an organization currently make sure our news is distributed on multiple platforms such as targeted information to email lists and utilizing official social media accounts.
+Please keep in mind that short and simple is generally best.

-- Many media outlets and targeted local venues also have online calendar/event submission forms that you can submit directly too.
+- Many media outlets and targeted local venues also have online event calendars that you can submit to directly.

-If you are wanting to develop a press release, please work with your Program Administrator to be clear about the intention of the release, timeliness, and the target audience.
-Then work with Dana Rickman, at email@example.com, who will shepherd the release through the appropriate staff within the UMaine Department of Marketing and Communication.
-Dana will get back to you with the approved release and UMaine Marketing and Communications will post the release.
+If you have a story idea, please consider working with your Program Administrator first, to be clear about the intention of the release, its timeliness, and the target audience you want to reach.
+Then work with Dana who will review and edit your draft release and share it with the UMaine Division of Marketing and Communications.
+Dana will get back to you with the approved release and UMaine Communications will distribute the release.

 Make it part of at least a yearly update to connect with your local media.
 Why not give them a call and provide an opportunity to meet with them, send them information about who University of Maine Cooperative Extension is, or refresh them on current initiatives?

 - Find out if an introductory meeting would be helpful.

 - Find out if they would like to receive updates and in what format.
 Keep in mind, if they are not aware already, you can refer media to UMaine Extension Facebook, Twitter, and YouTube.edu sites for more information as well.
 These social media sites are updated frequently with current news and timely events.

 - What length works best for the information they receive?
 Do they prefer stories or brief items?

 - If they would like to receive information, what time frame works best for them to receive updates?

 - Would they like to be part of your county’s executive committee or know someone who may?